 Documentation that supports real operations

-Critical infrastructure depends on more than technology.
-It depends on clear ownership, repeatable procedures, controlled execution and calm decision-making when conditions change.
+Critical infrastructure depends on more than technical systems.
+It depends on clear ownership, repeatable procedures, controlled execution, reliable asset identification and calm decision-making when conditions change.

-This section contains public-facing examples of how operational documentation can be structured for environments where reliability, traceability and accountability matter.
+This section contains public-facing examples of how operational documentation can be structured for environments where reliability, traceability, accountability and lifecycle control matter.

 Core documentation areas